koibots8230/Newbie-Orientation/exercises/TankDrive.md

 ```
 This will return the value of the y-axis, expressed as a percentage with 1 and -1 being 100% in either direction(just like our motors!)

+## Swerve

+Here, you've been taught how to do tank drive.
+But, this year, the team is planning on making a different kind of drivetrain called swerve drive.
+We aren't teaching you swerve yet because there isn't a swerve for you to test on at the moment.
+But, if you want to research and learn more about swerve, be our guest.
+You do not have to though, we will teach it when the time comes.

 ## Instructions

 1. Create a working, controllable tank drive system